upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 # Individual contributions of the authors

-Following are shown the main fields of each individual contributor of OMG:
+Following are shown the main fields of each individual contributor of JEG:

 * O. Wallscheid: Concept design and idea generation, testing and technical feedback, administrative project management